CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 watch kubectl get all
 ```

-You can also check the web dashboard by:
+You can also check the web dashboard by running:
 ```
-Minikube dashboard
+minikube dashboard
 ```

 ### Get public IP of cluster node